MohammedNasserAhmed/cognita/README.md

 ## 🌟 Key Features

-- **💬 Interactive Chat API**: A powerful FastAPI backend ready to power any frontend application.
+* **💬 Interactive Chat API**: A powerful FastAPI backend ready to power any frontend application.
-- [cite_start]**📄 Multi-Format Document Ingestion**: Upload PDFs, DOCs, and more through a simple API endpoint[cite: 5, 6]. [cite_start]LlamaParse integration ensures high-fidelity text extraction even from complex layouts[cite: 32].
+* **📄 Multi-Format Document Ingestion**: Upload PDFs, DOCs, and more through a simple API endpoint.
+LlamaParse integration ensures high-fidelity text extraction even from complex layouts.
-- [cite_start]**📚 Accurate, Cited Answers**: Every response is generated directly from the provided documents and includes precise citations with filename and page number, virtually eliminating hallucinations[cite: 3, 25, 63].
+* **📚 Accurate, Cited Answers**: Every response is generated directly from the provided documents and includes precise citations with filename and page number, virtually eliminating hallucinations.
-- **🧠 Agentic Reasoning Core**: Moves beyond simple RAG by using an agentic loop. [cite_start]This allows for conversation memory and lays the groundwork for multi-step reasoning to tackle complex queries[cite: 3, 36, 38].
+* **🧠 Agentic Reasoning Core**: Moves beyond simple RAG by using an agentic loop.
+This allows for conversation memory and lays the groundwork for multi-step reasoning to tackle complex queries.
-- [cite_start]**🚫 Graceful "No Answer" Handling**: If the answer isn't in the documents, Cognita will clearly state that, preventing guesswork and maintaining user trust[cite: 26, 65].
+* **🚫 Graceful "No Answer" Handling**: If the answer isn't in the documents, Cognita will clearly state that, preventing guesswork and maintaining user trust.
-- **🧩 Modular & Extensible Design**: Built with clean, decoupled components, making it easy to swap vector databases, LLMs, or add new tools.
+* **🧩 Modular & Extensible Design**: Built with clean, decoupled components, making it easy to swap vector databases, LLMs, or add new tools.
-- [cite_start]**🐳 Fully Containerized**: With Docker and Docker Compose, the entire stack (API + Vector DB) can be spun up with a single command, ensuring a smooth, reproducible setup[cite: 42, 48].
+* **🐳 Fully Containerized**: With Docker and Docker Compose, the entire stack (API + Vector DB) can be spun up with a single command, ensuring a smooth, reproducible setup.

 ## 🏗️ Architecture Deep Dive